FreeRADIUS/freeradius-server/raddb/README.rst

 sql/dialup.conf
 ---------------

 Queries for post-auth and accounting calls have been re-arranged.
 The SQL module will now expand the 'reference' configuration item in the appropriate sub-section, and resolve this to a configuration item.
 This behaviour is similar to rlm_linelog.
+This dynamic expansion allows for a dynamic mapping between accounting types and SQL qeuries.
+Previously, the mapping was fixed.
+Any "new" accounting type was ignored by the module.
+Now, support for any accounting type can be added by just adding a new target, as below.

 Queries from v2.x.x may be manually copied to the new v3.0 ``dialup.conf`` file (``raddb/sql/main/<dialect>/queries.conf``).